pittisl/MyoMonitor/README.md

 * `featureExtraction.m`: Extract features from raw channel estimation.
 * `preprocessing.m`: Preprocessing of received data by computing its channel estimation.
 * `ReadAudioFile.m`: Script to read audio file to MATLAB data format.
-* `sumDistanceFunc.m`: Function used by preprocessing.m, compute the sum distance of a complex data array to the centroid.
+* `sumDistanceFunc.m`: Function used by `preprocessing.m`, compute the sum distance of a complex data array to the centroid.
 * `audioFeatureExtraction/` dir: third-party MATLAB library to provide some audio feature extraction functionalities.
 * `accProcess.m`: Process accelerometer data collected during experiment.
 * `accData/` dir: Sample input data to be processed by `accProcess.m`.
 * `.mat` files: Workspace variables to be loaded.

 ## Files under `muscle_v1` directory